-Our partnership strategy has allowed us to build a development pipeline of 25 drugs, to create a broad base of potential license fees, milestone payments, royalties, profit sharing and earn out payments and to control our drug development expenses.
-In this way, we remain a focused and efficient research and development organization that can continue to discover new drugs and expand ours and our partners' pipelines.
+Our partnering strategy has allowed us to build a development pipeline of 38 drugs, to create a broad base of potential license fees, milestone payments, royalties, profit sharing and earn out payments and to control our drug development expenses.
+In this way, we remain a focused and efficient research and development organization that can continue to discover new drugs and expand our and our partners' pipelines.
 In 2014, we formed Akcea, and began the next phase of our business strategy, to develop and commercialize the drugs from our lipid franchise.

 In addition to our satellite company drug development partners, we form satellite company partnerships focused on developing and advancing certain RNA-targeting therapeutic technologies.
-These partnerships take advantage of our dominant intellectual property estate, and leverage our own investments in our core technologies.
+These partnerships take advantage of our dominant RNA-targeting intellectual property estate, and leverage our investments in our core technologies.
 These collaborations typically involve a cross-license between us and our partner and allow us to participate in newly emerging approaches to RNA-targeting therapeutics and augment our active programs in these areas.